Ayush-A/LoginTest/README.md

+Most basic android app just for examining the integration of GitHub with Android Studio.

-Tests the default login credentials in an android application.
+Tests the default login credentials and redirects to new activity